djcurtin/guides/subnetting.md

 For instance, I repeatedly used 192.168.1.25 in examples throughout this explanation, but 192.168.1.25/24 would mean the same thing as 192.168.1.1/24.
 That's because the first non-255 subnet octet is the last one, so the network we are solving for is 192.168.1.X in both instances.
 Similarly, 192.168.1.25/19 means the same thing as 192.168.0.1/19 because the first non-255 subnet octet is octet 3, so the network we are solving for is 192.168.X.Y.

 So, if you're being asked to, for example, identify the network ID or broadcast ID, you would need to use a portion of the IP address supplied.
 If you're being asked whether the IP address is a valid one on the subnet, then you need to use the IP supplied.
 If you're being asked how many subnets are created by the CIDR, the actual IP supplied is largely useless.
 Do not let it distract you.
+The answer is just 2^(number of bits in the first non-255 subnet mask octet).